The most important things college seniors should do during their final fall semester

 - If you take the test as a college senior and you don’t get the score you want, you still have plenty of time to go back and take it again without any pressure.
 Students have told us that they regret not having taken the test sooner.
 As one recent college grad said,

-My parents wanted me to take the GMAT my senior spring, but I wanted to do things with my college friends and I had an internship, so I thought I didn’t have the time.
+“My parents wanted me to take the GMAT my senior spring, but I wanted to do things with my college friends and I had an internship, so I thought I didn’t have the time.
 Now that I am working, I know I REALLY don’t have the time to study.
 After working hard 9-5 every day, the last thing I want to do is study when I get home.
-Plus, I am out of practice on studying, especially math.
+Plus, I am out of practice on studying, especially math.”

 Do everything on campus that you have never done before.
 That fantastic art museum on campus, go see it!!
 Do things on campus that you wouldn’t normally do (plays, concerts or sporting events that are not usually your thing).
 Your campus has so much to offer, take advantage of it all.
 Does your school offer any freebies that you want to take advantage of one last time?

 Have fun!!!
 Appreciate waking up every morning without work and family responsibilities.
 Part of relishing these last days is to maintain a healthy balance between your academic life and your social life.
 Take a road trip with a group of friends or do other social activities you’ve been too busy to do.